petkokp/m1-fpml/README.md

-# Hint from a student from previous year:
+# Hint from a student from a previous year: (authentic quote)
 "This class is one of the basics (with Applied Stats for instance) that really teach you what you will need later."
 So, spending time studying this class is a good investment for later: either you study now and do good at the exam, or you'll have to study the same stuff later in the year for the following classes.

 "study regularly" -> very good idea.

 # IMPORTANT: PRE-REQUISITES !